gwendus/ADInfrastructureInAzure/README.md

 <br />
 <br />

 Next, we will disable the firewall.
 Right click the "Start" Icon and select "Run" so we can enter "wf.msc" to summon Windows Defender.
-Browse to the settings.
+Browse to the settings and toggle it off.
 <br />

 <img src="https://i.imgur.com/OkS1vfX.png" height="50%" width="50%" alt="Windows Defender in Run"/>